-- Fees: Payment providers might charge a setup or service fee, or charge additional transaction fees on each order.
+- Fees: Payment providers might charge a setup or service fee, or charge additional third-party transaction fees on each order.
 Providers might also charge a withdrawal fee for transferring payouts into a Chinese bank account.
 Check with the payment provider to make sure that you understand their rules and fees.

 - Payouts: Payment providers have their own rules about when you receive payouts for credit card orders.
 Providers might require that you add a tracking number to specific payment transactions in order to receive a payout on that particular order.
 Providers might also impose withdrawal limits for payouts.
 Check with the payment provider to make sure that you understand how often you're paid and if there are any restrictions about receiving payouts.

 You can find a full list of third-party payment providers in your Shopify admin.
 Go to Settings > Payments > Third-Party Payment Providers.

 Setting up a payment provider